Bruno-Bells/PyWeb3D/README.md

  - Clone the forked repository to your local system.
  - Add a Git remote for the original repository.
  - Create a feature branch in which to place your changes.
- - Check the issues list for something to do or your feature
+ - Check the issues list for something to do or add your feature
  - Make your changes to the new branch.
  - Commit the changes to the branch.
  - Push the branch to GitHub.